phaserjs/editor-starter-template-basic-typescript/README.md

 ## Compiles the source code

-This project is based on TypeScript so for getting the game, first, you need to install TypeScript and other dependencies:
+This project is based on TypeScript so to get the game, first, you need to install TypeScript and other dependencies:

 ```bash
 $ npm install